serialhex/nano-highlight/README.md

 -----------------------------------------------------

 *most* (ok, prettymuch all) of these have been stol\*COUGH\* politely included in this repository.  proper attribution follows at the end of it all...
+Unless otherwise specified, all files are under the [unlicense](http://unlicense.org/)

 WTF do i need these stupid things for???
 ----------------------------------------